 Illustration by Elizabeth Noble for the Postural Restoration Institute®.
 Used with permission ©Postural Restoration Institute® 2014. www.posturalrestoration.com

 Which brings us to those pesky knees.
-As the picture above illustrates, the femurs will now have to work a little bit differently on each side in order for us to continue to move.
-This video shows how it can look doing tasks such as riding a bike.
+As the picture above illustrates, the femur will now have to work a little bit differently on each side in order for us to continue to move.
+The video below shows how it can look doing tasks such as riding a bike:

-- On the right side, the thigh is very well—almost too well—positioned underneath the body, allowing it to be the side one pushes off of, stands on, rotates towards, and negotiates tasks earlier and more consistently than the left side, regardless of which leg you feel is your dominant one.
+- On the right side, the thigh is very well—almost too well—positioned underneath the body allowing it to be the leg one pushes off of, stands on, rotates towards, and negotiates tasks with more than the left side, regardless of which leg you feel is your dominant one.
 Certain muscles become overactive and have a difficult time shutting off, thus holding the body in this pattern even more.
 Increased activity and control make this side more susceptible to injuries due to overuse, overload and over activity.

-The following two videos demonstrate a single leg squat activity on a post-surgical right knee ACL reconstruction with someone who loads their right side too much, regardless of which side she is doing the squat on.
-You'll notice how in both videos her right pelvis is rotated or "shifted" back, which places the right side of her body more underneath her.
-Why would she place her body into a position to load her right, injured side more than the left unless it was a long-standing pattern in place way before she injured herself?
+The following two videos demonstrate a single leg squat activity on a post-surgical Right knee ACL reconstruction with someone who loads their Right side too much, regardless of which side she is doing the squat on.

-Injuries occurring to the left knee will often require more interventions which will recruit the left upper hamstrings, left upper inner thigh muscles (adductors), gluteal muscles (specifically gluteus medius on the left) and left abdominals.
+Injuries occurring to the left knee will often require more interventions which will recruit the upper hamstrings, groin/inner thigh muscles (adductors), glute muscles (specifically gluteus medius) and abdominals.
 This is to counter the work of the more coordinated right side muscles as well as aid in positioning the pelvis and thigh in a balanced position.
 The back of the left hip (posterior capsule in particular) often needs to be stretched as well in order to be better able to accept the load onto that side.

-The right side needs activity which will help keep the pelvis from rotating back and over to the right too much and decreasing the thigh from rotating inward too far.
-This also helps to push the pelvis a little better onto the left side.
-Gluteus maximus on the right, hip flexors (psoas and rectus femoris on the right in particular if properly engaged) and activities which encourage reaching the leg away, or “pushing” the pelvis to the left are important for this side.
+The right side needs activity which will help keep the thigh from rotating inward too far and also to help push the pelvis a little better onto the left side.
+Gluteus maximus, hip flexors (psoas in particular if properly engaged) and activities which encourage reaching the leg away, or “pushing” it to the left are important for this side.
 The right side often needs help turning muscles off (inhibiting) so that they do not keep doing so much work, even in more passive tasks such as sitting or standing.

 Much like life, the body, and our knees in particular, require a careful balance in order for things to work well.